Family Law – Brighton Solicitors

-There is no doubt that family problems or concerns can be some of the most stressful and emotionally traumatic events you can experience.
+Family problems or concerns can be some of the most stressful and emotionally traumatic events you can experience.
 Although coming to a decision about whether to seek legal help can be difficult, we are here to make your life easier and provide you with comprehensive Family Law advice for often complex and stressful issues.
-Legal help can be the best way of resolving problems – we can assist with issues surrounding Divorce, Civil Partnerships, Children, Pre-Nuptial Agreements and Separation Agreements.
+Legal help can be the best way of resolving problems.

 A hefty legal battle will be the last thing you want if you are in the midst of dealing with family problems.
-That’s why our Family Law Solicitors are here and why they offer expert and professional family legal advice for a range of issues.
-We have the experience and understanding to deal with your case sensitively and take everyone’s issues into account.
-We don’t burden you with legal terms, jargon or unnecessary information and we’ll bring your case to a resolution as soon as we can.
-Our Family Law Solicitors are experts at family mediation, helping you sort out issues with your partner or former partner without the expense and worry of high legal fees.
+Our Family Law team are experts at family mediation, helping you sort out issues with your partner or former partner without the expense and worry of high legal fees.
 Additionally, we resolve the majority of our disputes out of court, so you won’t have to go through a long and traumatic hearing.

 We understand that the family is a private matter and problems or issues need to be discussed confidentially.
 We’ll keep this the case.

-Our expert Family Law Solicitors, Kevin Smyth and Wendy Ryle, are very experienced with helping families and will guide you through the legal processes.
-You won’t be pushed from one lawyer to another or have to answer the same question time and time again – instead, Kevin or Wendy will know your case personally and understand your individual sensitivities and concerns.
+Our expert Family Law Solicitors are very experienced with helping families and will guide you through the legal processes.
+You won’t be pushed from one lawyer to another or have to answer the same question time and time again – instead, your solicitor will know your case personally and understand your individual sensitivities and concerns.

 How Our Family Law Solicitors Can Help